 It’s not only the seasons, though, that are opposite to those on the Northern hemisphere.
-The temperatures on locations also are.
+Temperatures also are.
 For example, on the Northern hemisphere you’ll get cooler temperatures the more North you go, which is why Florida is warm and Alaska is cold.

-Photo: Mount Egmont as seen from Lake Mangamahoe in spring, Taranaki, New Zealand
+Mount Egmont as seen from Lake Mangamahoe in spring

 In New Zealand, you’ll get cooler temperatures the more South you go, which is why Auckland tends to be warmer than Queenstown.
 But because New Zealand does not span many latitudes – New Zealand is a relatively small country – the temperatures don’t differ that much.

 In addition, temperatures are also affected by the lay of the land.
 For example, Central Otago can get much warmer than Auckland or Northland in summer, because of its location and its geography.

 The warmest temperatures usually take place in January and February, but like anywhere else on Earth, the weather varies a lot and can become very unpredictable, especially on the edges of the seasons.

 The general rule of thumb is that you can expect summer to be warmer than winter, but this rule does not always have to apply, especially not when polar air is blown towards New Zealand in summer and it gets a bit chilly.